Blockchain-Technology-Lab/consensus-decentralization/README.md

 # Pooling Analysis

-This repository provides scripts for analysing pooling behaviour in various blockchains.
+This repository provides scripts for analyzing pooling behavior of various blockchains.

 Currently the supported cryptocurrencies are:
 - Bitcoin